2022-23 Financial Aid Application Process Requirements

 Unless specifically requested, you do not need to submit additional documentation at the present time.
 If supporting documentation is needed, you will be notified via your Cornell email and the Student Center To Do List.
 Please pay close attention to any instructions received from our office and respond as soon as possible.

-We will begin notifying applicants of 2021-22 aid eligibility in late spring via email to the student’s Cornell email address.
+We will begin notifying applicants of 2022-23 aid eligibility in May via email to the student’s Cornell email address.

 In the event that we need additional documentation, we may ask you to submit tax documents directly to the Office of Financial Aid and Student Employment via one of the following methods below.
 Please be sure to include your name and Cornell ID number on your documents.